-- 2. Formal rules of evidence will not be followed.
+- 4. Formal rules of evidence will not be followed.
 The Board (or the impartial board) has the right to accept hearsay and other evidence if it deems that evidence relevant or material to its determination.
-The Presiding Officer will rule on testimony or evidence as to it being immaterial, irrelevant and/or any other objections to its submission. - 3.
+The Presiding Officer will rule on testimony or evidence as to it being immaterial, irrelevant and/or any other objections to its submission. - 5.
 The hearing will be conducted in two (2) parts.
-In the first part of the hearing, the Board (or impartial board) will receive and consider evidence regarding the conduct alleged by the Administration. - 4.
-In the first part of the hearing, the charges will be introduced into the record by the Superintendent or designee. - 5.
-Each witness for the Administration will be called and sworn.
-After a witness has finished testifying, the witness will be subject to cross-examination by the opposite party or the witness' legal counsel, by the Presiding Officer and by Board members (or the impartial board). - 6.
-The student shall not be compelled to testify at the hearing. - 7.
-After the Administration has presented its case, the student will be asked if the student has any witnesses or evidence to present concerning the charges.
-If so, the witnesses will be sworn, will testify, and will be subject to cross examination and to questioning by the Presiding Officer and/or by the Board (or the impartial board)..
+In the first part of the hearing, the Board (or impartial board) will receive and consider evidence regarding the conduct alleged by the Administration. - 6.
+In the first part of the hearing, the charges will be introduced into the record by the Superintendent or designee. - 7.
+Each witness for the Administration Superintendent or designee will be called and sworn.
+After a witness has finished testifying, the witness will be subject to cross-examination by the opposite party or the witness' legal counsel, by the Presiding Officer and by Board members (or the impartial board). - 8.
+The student shall not be compelled to testify at the hearing. - 9.
+After the Administration Superintendent or designee has presented its-the Administration's case, the student will be asked if the student has any witnesses or evidence to present concerning the charges.
+If so, the witnesses will be sworn, will testify, and will be subject to cross examination and to questioning by the Superintendent or designee, the Presiding Officer and/or by the Board (or the impartial board).
 The student may also choose to make a statement at this time.
-If the student chooses to make a statement, the student will be sworn and subject to cross examination and questioning by the Presiding Officer and/or by the Board (or the impartial board).
-Concluding statements will be made by the Administration and then by the student and/or the student's representative. - 8.
-In cases where the student has denied the allegation, the Board (or impartial board) must determine whether the student committed the offense(s) as charged by the Superintendent or designee. - 9.
+If the student chooses to make a statement, the student will be sworn and subject to cross examination and questioning by the Superintendent or designee, the Presiding Officer and/or by the Board (or the impartial board).
+Concluding statements will be made by the Administration Superintendent or designee and then by the student and/or the student's representative. - 10.
+In cases where the student has denied the allegation, the Board (or impartial board) must determine whether the student committed the offense(s) as charged by the Superintendent or designee. - 11.
 If the Board (or the impartial board)determines that the student has committed the conduct as alleged, then the Board (or the impartial board)shall proceed with the second portion of the hearing, during which the Board (or the impartial board) will receive and consider relevant evidence regarding the length and conditions of expulsion.